 More knowledge about the distribution and abundance of wild mammals, and the factors affecting them, is useful for lots of reasons.
 These range from gaining a better understanding of the ecology of these species and their responses to current environmental changes, to planning the development of infrastructure and managing wildlife disease.
 Taking photos of wild animals helps us to understand what is going on.

 You can follow us on Facebook and Twitter, or check out/subscribe to the MammalWeb YouTUBE channel.
-You can also subscribe to our monthly newsletter.
-To see the kind of information that newsletters contain, look at our archived newsletters.
+You can also subscribe to our newsletter.
+To see the kind of information that newsletters contain, look at our most recent newsletter, or browse our archived newsletters.